tomisimo/CFR1907Cluj-APP/README.md

 # CFR1907Cluj-APP
-The CFR1907Cluj APP is an application presenting FC CFR1907 Cluj team results in all competitions starting from season 2004-2005
+HTML & CSS & JAVASCRIPT project : The CFR1907Cluj APP is an application created personally presenting FC CFR1907 Cluj team results in all UEFA official competitions starting from season 2004-2005